albloptor/ratpack-playground/README.md

 ![giphy](README.gif)

-In this exercise we will try to fix two broken test to better understand the execution model of ratpack.
+In this exercise we will try to fix two broken tests to better understand Ratpack's execution model.

 ## Set up